japaricoin/japaricoin/.github/ISSUE_TEMPLATE.md

 ### Screenshots.
 If the issue is related to the GUI, screenshots can be added to this issue via drag & drop.

-### What version of japaricoin-core are you using?
+### What version of servalcoin-core are you using?
 List the version number/commit ID, and if it is an official binary, self compiled or a distribution package such as PPA.

 ### Machine specs: